ow/samsung-frame-art/readme.md

 - Only works with JPG and PNG files
 - Needs to be manually run every time you want to upload/change photos.
 This works great if you can set a cron job to run at the frequency you want the photos changed.
 - Don't blame me if your TV breaks, this was just a project for myself
+- I have no idea how many images is the maximum on these TVs.
+I've used this about 1000 times so far and my 2022 Samsung Frame still seems to accept images.